 Bearing the bold title of the ‘Sexiest Beach Bar in the World’ given by the Travel Channel in 2012, Tropicana Club Mykonos welcomes the biggest names in the DJ industry every year, making both its long-time fans and new guests jump with glee to the beat of popular hits.

 Psarrou beach, Mykonos - credits: Aerial-motion/Shutterstock.com

 During the morning, the beach bar accommodates the people that want to enjoy swimming and sunbathing in comfort and luxury; big umbrellas, cushioned deck chairs, delicious drinks, revitalizing juices, and energizing coffees are being served to accompany your peaceful moments on the beach.

-After 4:30 pm, however, the music gets louder and the crowd gets friskier; it’s time for the party that will last until the early morning hours to begin!
-One of the things to do in Mykonos everyone raves about!
+After 4:30 pm, however, the music gets louder, and the crowd gets friskier; it’s time for the party that will last until the early morning hours to begin!
+One of the things to do in Mykonos that everyone raves about!

-Be careful though, if partying isn’t one of the things to do in Mykonos you dreamt about, I’d suggest you steered clear of Tropicana; it isn’t for everyone and it definitely isn’t for the faint-hearted!
+Be careful, though, if partying isn’t one of the things to do in Mykonos you dreamt about, I’d suggest you steer clear of Tropicana; it isn’t for everyone, and it definitely isn’t for the faint-hearted!